pranovic24/pranovic24/README.md

 Most of the time, I enjoy programming, doing research and writing code that is requested by my research advisor.

-In my spare time, I love playing tennis and watching films.
+In any spare time I have, I love playing tennis and watching films.

 <!--
 **pranovic24/pranovic24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.